Removing the confusion

 We have a range of accommodation alternatives designed to cater for the varying levels of assistance required by each individual entering one of our residences.
 High and low-level care, as well as extra services, dementia-specific care and respite care, are available to ensure that residents’ nursing and personal care needs are met.
 These broad service offerings also enable ‘ageing in place’, so even if your needs change, you can still remain with us.

 It is important to find the most appropriate residence for you or your loved one and we invite you to call us on 1300 899 222 to find out more about the services, lifestyle offerings and care options available at our purpose-built residences.
-Our Client Relations staff are there to assist you.
+Our Sales Managers are there to assist you.

 The Australian Government assists with the cost of your residential aged care, through the provision of funding to aged care residences.
 However, the Government also expects those who can afford it to contribute to the cost.